meltano/meltano/docs/src/handbook/engineering/README.md

 - When discussions are in progress, drop the screenshare in order to give participants more face time.
 - Be aware that the owner's view layout (gallery or otherwise) also changes the view for others.
-- Do try to drop relevant links in the zoom chat.
+- Share any relevant links in the zoom chat.

 #### After the livestream session ends